 If you have issues accessing Copilot, your district may have a firewall that is blocking access to the site.
 Check with your IT department to see if they can resolve the issue.
 You can test your network access here: perts.net/network-test.

-The Engagement Project was developed by the Project for Education Research that Scales (PERTS), an applied research center at Stanford University.
+Copilot and the learning condition questions and resources were developed by the Project for Education Research that Scales (PERTS), an applied research center at Stanford University.
 PERTS helps educators apply insights from the learning and developmental sciences so that every learner gets the support and stimulation they need to thrive.

 PERTS works with developmental scientists and educators across the nation to build tools and services that help schools foster student engagement and success.
 Through our work with schools, teachers, and other educational organizations, millions of students around the world have benefited from evidence-based practices.